setms/book/docs/requirements/digest/management.md

 Non-functional requirements often don't trace forward to code.
-Some non-functional requirements, like for security, trace forward to functional requirements, like authentication, that do trace forward to code.
+Some non-functional requirements, like for security, trace forward to functional requirements, like authentication, that in turn do trace forward to code.

 For all but the smallest projects, manually maintaining traceability is impractical.
 Commercial RM tools often offer traceability functionality.